 • High flexibility

-• High availability and reliability through sharding
+• High availability and fault tolerance through sharding

 • Suitable for many data types